bioinformatics-core-shared-training/Bulk_RNASeq_Course_Nov21/index.md

 ## Shared Google Document

 This
-<a href="" target="https://docs.google.com/document/d/113h9ifoS5Z0D1mloWU9hMFAGFNCM2ju15r7Bp6ZO0Dc">Google Document</a> contains useful information and links..
+[Google Document](https://docs.google.com/document/d/113h9ifoS5Z0D1mloWU9hMFAGFNCM2ju15r7Bp6ZO0Dc) contains useful information and links..

 Please use it to post any questions you have during the course.